After Hamilton Island was ravaged by a fierce cyclone in 2017, many people have asked, is Hamilton Island worth visiting?

 Remember that marketing campaign that Tourism Australia ran back in 2009 for the Best Job in the World, where the winner got to live in the Whitsundays as the caretaker of Hamilton Island.
 That campaign showed the world that Hamilton Island is one of the best islands to visit in Queensland.

-At least 3 Days (but ideally 4-5 Days) is needed to visit the Great Barrier Reef and enjoy the best activites in this Hamilton Island travel guide!
+At least 3 days (but ideally 4-5 Days) is needed to visit the Great Barrier Reef and enjoy the best activities in this Hamilton Island travel guide!

 There are several accommodation options on Hamilton Island, ranging from fully self-contained cabins to world-class luxury retreats.

-Palm Bungalows– ideal for those wanting a self-contained apartment style accommodation.
-Surrounded by lush tropical garden.
+Palm Bungalows – ideal for those wanting a self-contained apartment-style accommodation.
+Surrounded by a lush tropical garden.